openx/mobile-ios-sdk-doc/README.md

 ## Contact Us

-If you have any questions or need help, go to [OpenX Support](https://docs.openx.com/Content/support.html).
+If you have any questions or need help, go to [Apollo Support](https://www.openx.com/prebid/#form).